 Roofing & Exterior Calculators

 Roofing and exterior-envelope work has high search demand, but it is only useful if the calculator reflects how those jobs are actually planned.
 Roof estimates need slope-aware coverage, bundle counts, waste, ridge or starter assumptions, and clear outputs that make sense to both DIY users and crews.
 Exterior siding and insulation work adds wall-area deductions, box or bundle logic, overlap assumptions, and different job defaults for repair work versus full re-clads.
-This hub creates the family scaffolding before those calculators go live.
+This hub groups those exterior calculators and support paths in one place.

 Live Roofing & Exterior

-Start with the live calculators below, then use the planned family map to see what expands next.
+Start with the live calculators below, then use the related family links to keep the project moving.

 Continue exploring home-improvement families